hjjvandam/CMakePackagingProject/docs/source/about/motivations.rst

 to build your project's dependencies decreases the user-friendliness (and thus the adoption) of your project.
 This is why we have chosen to include it.

-Anyways of the above list, steps 1 and 2 are the hardest.
+Anyways, of the above list, steps 1 and 2 are the hardest.
 This is because CMake's ``find_package`` and ``ExternalProject_Add`` commands are designed to be quite general.
 If the dependency you are trying to include implements an ideal CMake-based build system, then these two functions will work without too much